First 15 Things to Do After Landing in Calgary

 Common mistakes: Waiting too long to register, especially mid-year when popular schools fill up.
 Not knowing that you can choose schools outside your designated area (with transportation implications).
 Forgetting to bring immunization records.

-⚡ Pro Tip: Contact the school board directly — they have dedicated newcomer registration teams who can help with language assessments, school placement, and connecting you to translation services.
+Note: Contact the school board directly to ask about newcomer registration, language assessments, school placement, and translation services.

 Delays in enrollment mean your child misses out on learning, social integration, and language development during a critical transition period.